CNAG-Biomedical-Informatics/pheno-ranker/docs/phenopackets-corpus.md

 ???+ Example "See Results"
     --8<-- "tbl/PMID_35344616_A2.md"

-There might be cases where you want to retain `phenotypicFeatures` set to `"excluded": true`.
+There might be cases where you want to retain `phenotypicFeatures` set to `"excluded": true` (i.e., absent).
 For instance, when you want to match individuals with the same diseases but lacking some features.
 Use `--retain-excluded-phenotypicFeatures` for that.

 # Citation